-Once-routine activities that require sequential steps, such as planning and cooking a meal or playing a favorite game, become a struggle as the disease progresses.
-Eventually, people with advanced Alzheimer's may forget how to perform basic tasks such as dressing and bathing.
+Routine activities that require completing steps in order become a struggle.
+This may include planning and cooking a meal or playing a favorite game.
+Eventually, people with advanced Alzheimer's disease forget how to do basic tasks such as dressing and bathing.

 Changes in personality and behavior